PrasannaPandugula/my-hashnode-repo/cmibk5x6u000102jr780a4ekf.md

 2. When using access to the web server using https, he gets the public key from server. lets assume the hacker gets public key too.

-3. The user (browser) encrypts the symmetric key provided by the public key from the server, the symmetric key is now secured.
+3. The user (browser) encrypts the symmetric key provided by the public key from the server; the symmetric key is now secured.

-4. User/browser sends the key to the server, hacker also getsThe a copy.
+4. User/browser sends the key to the server, hacker also gets a copy.

-5. The server uses the private key to decrypt the symmetric key and use it, however hacker does not have the private key to decrypt the message.
+5. The server uses the private key to decrypt the symmetric key and use it; however hacker does not have the private key to decrypt the message.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1763890300783/b8c4b7e3-77f8-4a20-a32e-4aa5d00e2ae1.png align="center")